-How to block specific Windows 10 apps (Mail, Calendar, Skype, etc) from sharing notifications
+How to stop and configure Windows 10 app notifications (Mail, Calendar, Skype, etc)

-The notifications system that Microsoft has developed for Windows 10 is a handy feature, one which many users appreciate.
-The notifications sent by the operating system and the apps that you have installed are a good way of always being up to date with the things that take place on your computer or with the events that are coming your way.
+Notifications help you stay up-to-date with the things that take place on your computer or with the events that are coming your way.
 However, while you might want to receive notifications from some apps, you might prefer not to be interrupted by others.
-For instance, on your work computer, you might not want to get notifications from the Facebook app, although you want to get all the notifications sent by apps such as Mail, Calendar, Skype, Teams or Slack.
-Here's how to configure and block the notifications that are shared by specific apps, in Windows 10:
+For instance, on your business laptop, you might not want to get notifications from the Facebook app, although you want those sent by Mail, Calendar, Skype, Teams, or Slack.
+Here is how to configure and turn off app notifications in Windows 10:

 How to block all the notifications from a specific app (such as Mail, Calendar, Skype, Facebook, etc.)

-If you want to block the notifications you get from a specific app, start by opening the Settings app.
+If you want to block the notifications you get from a specific app, start by opening Settings.
 A fast way to open it is to click or tap on its shortcut from the Start Menu or to press Windows + I on your keyboard.
 In the Settings app, go to the System category.

 In the "Get notifications from these senders" section, locate the app that you want to block from sending notifications, and then turn Off its switch.
-For instance, let's say that you want to disable all the notifications sent by the Calendar app.
-To do that, you would have to click or tap on the switch found on its right side and set it Off.
+For instance, let's say that you want to disable all the notifications sent by Skype.
+To do that, you would have to click or tap on the switch found on its right side and set it to Off.

-Now you can repeat the action above for all the apps that you want to block from sharing any notifications.
+Now you can repeat the action above for all the Windows 10 apps that you want to block from displaying notifications.

-How to access the advanced settings for the notifications that are sent by a specific app (such as Mail, Calendar, Skype, Facebook, etc.)
+How to access the advanced settings for the notifications that are sent by a specific app (Mail, Calendar, Skype, Facebook, etc)

-What if you do not want to see the notification banners displayed by a particular app, or hear the sounds when a notification arrives?
+You may not want to see the notification banners displayed by a particular app, or hear the sounds when a notification arrives.
 In such cases, you have to configure the advanced notifications settings for that app.
-To do that, follow the steps from the previous section of this guide and locate the app that you want to configure.
-Then, click or tap on its name.
+To do that, in the "Get notifications from these senders" section, click or tap on the app's name.

 How to show or hide notification banners sent by a specific app to your desktop

-When you get a notification from an app, it usually displays a banner for a short while on your desktop.
-Depending on the app's level of integration with Windows 10, some apps can show you banners that contain only written information, while others, like the Calendar app, can also include some control options.
-Regardless, banners shown by apps on your desktop are always sliding into view from the bottom right part of the screen, like in the screenshot below.
+When you get a notification from a Windows 10 app, it displays a banner for a short while on your desktop.
+Depending on the app's integration with Windows 10, it can show you banners that contain only written information, and also some control options (like the Calendar app).
+The notification banners shown by apps on the desktop always slide into view from the bottom right part of the screen.

-If you want to disable the notification banners shown by a specific app, turn Off the "Show notification banners" switch from that app's advanced notifications settings.
+If you want to disable the notification banners shown by a specific app, uncheck the "Show notification banners" option from that app's advanced notifications settings.

 How to stop a specific app from showing notifications in your Action Center

-If you want to block a specific app from showing notifications in your Action Center, go to the advanced notification settings of that app.
-Then, turn Off its "Show notifications in action center" switch.
+If you want to block a Windows 10 app from showing notifications in the Action Center, go to the advanced notification settings of that app.
+Then, uncheck the "Show notifications in action center" setting.

-How to mute the notifications you get from a certain app
+How to mute the notification sounds you get from a Windows 10 app

 How to set the number of notifications an app can show in the Action Center

-How to prioritize the notifications that are sent from a specific app in the Action Center
+How to prioritize the notifications that are displayed by an app in the Action Center

 You can also choose how important an app's notifications are.
-In the advanced notifications settings of the app you are configuring, you can set the "Priority of notifications in action center:"
+In the advanced notifications settings of the app, you can set the "Priority of notifications in action center:"

 - to be shown at the Top of the list;

-- as Normal priority notifications (these notifications are shown as they come, one after the other).
+- as Normal priority notifications that are shown as they come, one after the other.

-Which apps did you block from sending notifications on your PC?
+Which Windows 10 apps did you block from displaying notifications?

 The way Windows 10 works when it comes to the notification system is pretty neat.
-There are lots of customizations you can make, from general to particular settings, like the ones we talked about in this tutorial.
-Do you like the notifications you get and the amount of control you have on them in Windows 10?
-Which notifications annoy you most?
-Did you block the notifications you get from apps such as Mail, Calendar or Skype?
-Share your insights in the comments section below.
+There are lots of customizations you can make, from general to particular settings, like the ones shown in this tutorial.
+We like the level of control you get for displaying and configuring Windows 10 notifications.
+Before closing this guide, tell us which notifications you turned off and why.
+Comment below and let's discuss.